TheYorouzoya/nand2tetris/CSQuest/README.md

 # CSQuest

-CSQuest is a small puzzle/adventure game written in Jack.
+CSQuest is a small puzzle/adventure game written in Jack for the Hack platform.
 The game can be run on the VM emulator provided [here](https://drive.google.com/file/d/1xZzcMIUETv3u3sdpM_oTJSTetpVee3KZ/view).

 > *The artwork assets for the game are taken from the free assets put on itch.io by [PiiiXL](https://piiixl.itch.io/) and [Kenney](https://kenney.itch.io/), and then converted to bitmaps to work with the Hack CPU architecture.*